sbt/sbt/src/sphinx/Extending/Input-Tasks.rst

 ========================

-The Parser provided by the ``spaceDelimited`` method does not provide any flexibility in defining the input syntax.  , but using a custom parser is just a matter of defining your own ``Parser`` as described on the :doc:`/Detailed-Topics/Parsing-Input` page.
+The Parser provided by the ``spaceDelimited`` method does not provide any flexibility in defining the input syntax.
+Using a custom parser is just a matter of defining your own ``Parser`` as described on the :doc:`/Detailed-Topics/Parsing-Input` page.